Ace Ventura: Ace Ventura: When Nature Calls

-Family and Ace Irwin Ventura Jr.
+Family

 By the events portrayed in Ace Ventura Jr.: Pet Detective, it is established that after resolving his case in Africa, Ace returned to Miami and started a family.
-He married Melissa and they had a son, Jr., but Ace has disappeared somewhere in the Bermuda Triangle, and never appears in the film itself.
+He married Melissa and they had a son, Ace Jr., but Ace has disappeared somewhere in the Bermuda Triangle, and never appears in the film itself.
 However, Ace Jr. inherited his ability to discern trouble, which he must rely on when he must assist in finding his classmates' pets along with the missing animals and clear his mother's name when she is accused of the theft.
 Ace Jr. believes her innocence and seeks the help of his grandfather, Rex, to help him investigate the whole thing.
 They begin to suspect that one of his classmates was involved in the theft and with the help of A-Plus, Ace Jr. suspects that Pennington Jr. had been involved with Dr. Sickenger (who is insane).
 Sickenger is found to be innocent and he helps lead Ace Jr. along with Rex to the true culprit, Quinton Pennington Sr. After finding the animals in the Pennington family home, Pennington Sr. confesses to his crime, admitting that he stole the pets along with the famous animals because he was trying to keep his son happy.
 He eventually got fed up with his spoiled nature when he refused to be satisfied.
 Melissa is cleared of the theft charges and Pennington Sr. is arrested for his crimes.
 Ace Jr. is rewarded as a hero for his efforts.